2018 NFL Free Agency updates: Winners and losers from a wild few days of moves

 Mitchell Trubisky

-The Rams are making a clear and concerted effort to follow the path of the 2017 Los Angeles Rams, having drafted a quarterback who struggled in his first season under the guidance of a conservative defensive coach and without any weapons around him.
+The Bears are making a clear and concerted effort to follow the path of the 2017 Los Angeles Rams, having drafted a quarterback who struggled in his first season under the guidance of a conservative defensive coach and without any weapons around him.
 Jared Goff and the Rams broke out under Sean McVay in 2017 after an ugly 2016 with Jeff Fisher, and the Bears hope something similar happens with Trubisky and Matt Nagy after getting rid of John Fox.

 To improve the chances of that happening, GM Ryan Pace is loading up the roster with weapons, making three big moves on the first day of free agency.
 The obvious one was adding Allen Robinson, a potential No. 1 wideout who recorded a 1,400-yard season at the age of 22 while leading the league in touchdown catches and having Blake Bortles throw him footballs.
 It was a very impressive achievement.
-It wasn't cheap -- three years, $42 million -- but that's the cost of doing business with a 24-year-old free agent wide receiver.
+It wasn't cheap -- three years, $42 million -- but that's the cost of doing business with a 24-year-old free-agent wide receiver.

 Additionally, Pace snagged young tight end Trey Burton, a hero of the Super Bowl for the Eagles, although that four-year, $32 million deal carries plenty of risk in terms of the unknown.
 Burton has a lot of upside, though, and he's going to be paired (?) with Adam Shaheen at tight end, which is certainly an intriguing combo, even though the Burton signing might not say good things about Shaheen moving forward.